ChimaOzonwoye/portfolio/SIEM/README.md

 Simply open `index.html` in a modern web browser.
 No server required!

+## 📜 License & Terms

+SECT is **FREE FOREVER** and protected by the following terms:

+### ✅ You CAN:
+- Use SECT for personal or organizational security
+- Share SECT with anyone who needs protection
+- Modify SECT for your own use
+- Learn from the code

+### ❌ You CANNOT:
+- Sell SECT or charge for access
+- Bundle SECT with paid services
+- Create commercial derivatives
+- Remove attribution to original creators

+### ⚖️ Legal Notice:
+- **NO WARRANTY**: SECT is provided "as is" without any guarantees
+- **NO LIABILITY**: Creators are not liable for any damages from use
+- **USER RESPONSIBILITY**: You remain responsible for your cybersecurity decisions

+SECT was created to democratize cybersecurity.
+It must remain free and accessible to everyone, especially those who need it most.

 ---

 **Note**: This project demonstrates how enterprise-level security capabilities can be made accessible to everyone, addressing a critical gap in the cybersecurity ecosystem.